portellam/guest-machine-guide/README.md

 # Guest Machine Guide
-Guide for setup of a Libvirt/QEMU Virtual Machine (VM).
-Includes general overview and references, and optimizations for Windows VMs and hardware-passthrough (VFIO).
+Guide for setup of a guest Libvirt/QEMU Virtual Machine (VM).
+Includes general overview and references, and optimizations for Windows guests and hardware-passthrough (VFIO).

+## 1. About
+The purpose of this document is to inform a new or returning user how to optimize a Guest machine right n this moment, without demanding greater research and time.

 **[View master branch...](https://github.com/portellam/guest-machine-guide/tree/master)**